SriM179/SriM179/README.md

 My approach is simple: **stay curious, build securely, and keep on learning**.
 I enjoy working with tools and frameworks that make technology **more reliable, scalable, and safe**.

-Outside of tech, you’ll probably find me **curled up with a mystery novel**, practicing yoga, or experimenting with new vegetarian recipes.
+Outside of tech, you’ll probably find me **curled up with a mystery novel** or bingeing a new show.